ManaliSharma/ManaliSharma/README.md

 <br />
 <br />

 Hi there, I'm **Manali Sharma**, a **data enthusiast** , and a **recent engineering graduate from Northeastern University** 🚀 from India, currently, I'm a Community Team Member 👩🏻‍💻 [@ManaliSharma](https://github.com/ManaliSharma), Kaggler 👨🏽‍💻 [@Kaggle](https://www.kaggle.com/sharmamanali), and a tableau power user [@tableau](https://public.tableau.com/profile/manali.sharma#!/) .
-I am also a **Software Developer** and a **Data Engineer** and **Data Scincetist** in making .Since I am a huge technical enthusiast , I research a lot and myy recent interests include Machine Learning, Business Intelligence, Data Warehousing, Data Visualization and Data Analysis
+I am also a **Software Developer** and a **Data Engineer** and **Data Scincetist** in making.

+Since I am a huge technical enthusiast , I research a lot and myy recent interests include Machine Learning, Business Intelligence, Data Warehousing, Data Visualization and Data Analysis.

   <img align="right" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" />

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently an Artificial Intelligence intern with [Vneuron](https://www.vneuron.com/) working on NLP/NLU projects;
+- 👩🏻‍💻 I’m currently looking for full time opportunities in Machine Learning, Business Intelligence, Data Analytics, Big Data, Data Science;
-- 🌱 I’m currently learning Deep Reinforcement Learning;
+- 🌱 I’m currently learning Deep Reinforcement Learning and I am working on making a dynamic tableau dashboard for covid impact on world (economical) ;
-- 🤔 My interests are with Natural Language Processing/Understanding, Computer vision, Reinforcement Learning, etc..;
+- 🤔 My interests are with Data Engineering, Computer vision, Reinforcement Learning, Natural Language Processing/Understanding,etc..;
-- 💼 I’m pursuing a Bachelor's degree in Software Engineering;
+- 💼 I’m Master's in Information System from Northeastern University;
 - 💬 Ask me about anything, I am happy to help;
-- 📫 Please email via mabrouki.mehdi25@gmail.com to reach me.
+- 📫 Please email via manali2251@gmail.com to reach me.
-- 📝 See my [Curriculum Vitae](https://drive.google.com/file/d/1q_ATZsO9c488VUxj1JuU--ZYe9IEqp4-/view?usp=sharing) to get more info.
+- ⚡ Fun fact: I am an avid learner.
+I like reading books, sketching, cooking and coding (ofcourse).
+I am also a huge animal lover and owns about 11 dogs.

+**Experience**
+1) 3+ years of experience in Software Development (Python) - Worked on building optimized solutions
+2) 1+ years of experience in Data Warehousing and Business Intelligence - Worked with entire data pipeline, right from data extraction, data integration and bringing out insights from visualizations and statistical inferences.
+Along with development of complex code bases for maintaining quality of data that is utilized for different purposes.
+3) 2 years of experience in Data Analytics - Worked on Insight driven Analysis, Data Visualization, Ad hoc Reporting, Forecasting, Business Impact analysis.

 **Languages and Tools:**